iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 <h1 name='sup' align=center>Supervised Learning (Labeled Data)</h1>

-- ML algorithms that perform learning by studying the relationship between the feature variables (matrix) and the known target variable (vector / label).
+- Supervised ML learn by analyzing the relationship between input features (matrix) and known output labels (vector).
-- The algorithm learns to recognize patterns in the input data and map them to the correct output based on the labelled data.
+- The algorithms identify patterns within the input data and use labeled examples to map inputs to their corresponding outputs.
-- The goal of supervised learning is to create a model that can accurately predict the output for new, unseen input data.
+- The primary objective of supervised learning is to develop a predictive model capable of accurately determining the output for new, unseen data.
 - Supervised learning is useful for regression (continuous target variables) and classification (discrete target variables).

 ### Key Components